Fresheyeball/Shpadoinkle/router/README.md

 - Type alias for the recognized URIs
 - ADT representing views that can be rendered

-The relationship between these two types is subjective. meaning more than one URI may result in the same route.
+The relationship between these two types is surjective. meaning more than one URI may result in the same route.
 This is important for backward compatibility, so the routing schema can evolve while still supporting older schemas.